Baby Boy (film): Plot

 Joseph "Jody" Summers waits for his girlfriend Yvette at an abortion clinic after compelling her to go.
 They then have a heated argument about his lack of commitment and selfishness; she asks him if he will ever come live with her and their son JoJo, but he deliberately avoids the subject and comes and goes as he pleases.

 Meanwhile, Jody also continues having affairs with other women, including a young girl named Peanut, with whom he also has a daughter, Lil' Nut.
 Jody also nearly has sex with Pandora, Yvette's colleague and co-worker, but manages to rebuff her advances.
 When Yvette discovers his cheating, their ensuing argument eventually turns physical, culminating in her kicking him out of her home.

 Yvette's gangster ex-boyfriend Rodney is released from San Quentin State Prison and returns to the neighborhood to move in with Yvette.
 However, Rodney does not care for JoJo and wants to impregnate Yvette himself, but when Rodney attempts to rape Yvette in front of her son, he stops himself out of guilt.
 Despite their previous issues, Yvette begins to realize she still loves Jody.

-Jody’s mother Juanita finds marijuana in her garden and blames him, who then angrily blames her new boyfriend Melvin, an ex-convict.
+Jody's mother Juanita finds marijuana in her garden and blames him, who then angrily blames her new boyfriend Melvin, an ex-convict.
 Melvin comes home, admits to Juanita that he planted it and apologizes.
 An upset Jody argues with his mother before getting into an argument with Melvin, which ends with Melvin punching him and breaking a table.

 Frustrated, Jody leaves the house to see his friend Sweetpea.
 Soon after, Yvette kicks Rodney and his friends out of her apartment.
 Eventually, Yvette and Jody reconcile at Sweetpea's house, and Yvette tells Jody about how Rodney tried to rape her in front of JoJo.
-Rodney then steals Yvette’s money and keys from her wallet and drives off in her car to go and find Jody, whom he unsuccessfully tries to kill in a drive-by shooting.
+Rodney then steals Yvette's money and keys from her wallet and drives off in her car to go and find Jody, whom he unsuccessfully tries to kill in a drive-by shooting.

-Later that night, Jody and Sweetpea confront Rodney, and as he attempts to escape, Jody shoots him in the legs.
-Sweetpea urges Jody to kill Rodney, but he refuses, and so Sweetpea shoots and kills Rodney himself.
+Later that night, Jody and Sweetpea confront Rodney, and as he attempts to escape, Jody shoots him in the back of his legs.
+Sweetpea urges Jody to kill Rodney, but he refuses, and so Sweetpea shoots and kills Rodney himself with four shots.
 Horrified by Rodney's death, Jody prepares to commit suicide by shooting himself in the head, but Melvin stops him before taking the gun.
 After reflecting on Rodney's death and how his absence endangered her and JoJo, Jody finally decides to move in with Yvette.

 Jody then accepts that Juanita's relationship with Melvin is stable, and that he needs to protect and care for his own family.
 Afterward, Jody and Yvette get married and look forward to the birth of their unborn child.
 Meanwhile, Sweetpea decides to get baptized and abandon his old life as a criminal.